 For Maps and Directions please visit our helpful ‘Where to Find Us’ page.
 Further details are sent by email when you have booked.

 Signing in is from 9.20am and 9.25am each day in the Art Gallery and the summer workshops will start at 9.30.
 We finish at 15.30pm.
 You will need to be picked up promptly at 15.30pm, again from the Art Gallery.
 Parents and carers, if you have any problems and think that you may be late, please let us know by calling 01707 285327.

-The drop off point is the Art Gallery, and you can find this by our wayfinding app here.
-We suggest you park in one the bays around the nearby Lindop Building for drop off.
+The drop-off point is the Art Gallery, and you can find this through our wayfinding app here.
+We suggest you park in one of the bays around the nearby Lindop Building for drop-off.
 You can drop off anytime between 9.20am and 9.25am.
-Collection is promptly at 15.30. nb There is a strict 30-minute limit to free parking.
-If you are over this time, we suggest paying for a 1-hour car park ticket to avoid a fine from our external parking providers.
+Collection is promptly at 15.30. nb, there is free parking for 2 hours on campus.

 Parents/Guardians: When registering, please enrol with your own details.
 There is a field on the enrolment paperwork where you can enter your son or daughter's name and age.

 We need contact numbers so we can contact parents/carers at any time.
 These details need to be confirmed on the form attached to the email.
 Should you need to contact us please phone the Short Course Office on 01707 285327.
 It is very important that we know in advance if you cannot for any reason be collected on time at the end of the day.

 Wear suitable and comfortable clothes as you may get messy and dirty (that is what art is all about!).
 An overall, apron or large shirt would be ideal.